wilsonism/geo702/syllabus.md

 Bryan, Joe.
 2010.
 “Force multipliers: Geography, militarism, and the Bowman Expeditions.”
 Political Geography 29:414-416.

-Bryant, Raymond L. 2015.
-“Political ecology: handbook topics and themes.”
-In The International Handbook of Political Ecology, edited by Raymond L. Bryant, 3-13.
-London: Edward Elgar Publishing.

 Castriota, Rodrigo, and João Tonucci.
 2018.
 “Extended urbanization in and from Brazil.”
 Environment and Planning D: Society and Space 36 (3):512-528.

 Cifor, Marika 2015.
 “Presence, Absence, and Victoria’s Hair: Examining Affect and Embodiment in Trans Archives.”
 Transgender Studies Quarterly 2(4), 645-649.